nanobox-io/nanobox-docs/source/domains-networking/port-mapping.html.md

 ---
 title: Port Mapping
+description: Nanobox allows you to define on which ports your web components listen for connections over tcp and udp protocols.
 ---

 Nanobox allows you to define on which ports your web components listen for connections over tcp and udp protocols.